 Nonetheless, the pain can also be related to other, more critical conditions, like mastitis from breastfeeding, breast cysts or even breast cancer.
 Therefore, if the breast pain lasts for over 15 days or if it does not appear to be related to your period or menopause, you should see your doctor for assessment,

 Breast pain can occur in just one breast or in both at the same time, and the pain can radiate to the arm on the affected side.
 It can be mild, which is considered to be normal, but it can also be intense enough to interrupt daily activities.

-Girls between the ages of 10 and 14, who are entering puberty, may experience minor pain or discomfort in the breasts that are beginning to grow, and therefore become more sore.
+Girls between the ages of 10 and 14 that are entering puberty may feel mild pain or discomfort in their breasts when they are starting to grow.
+This may make the breasts more sensitive.

-What to do: No specific treatment is needed, but bathing in warm water may relieve discomfort.
-At this stage it is also important to wear a bra that provides good support for the breast size.
+What to do: No specific treatment is necessary.
+A warm bath may help to relieve some discomfort.
+It is also important to use a well-fitting bra that supports the breasts during this phase.

 2. PMS or menstruation

 Hormonal changes that occur before and during menstruation can cause breast pain in some women.
 This is not a serious finding, but it can be a monthly inconvenience.
 In these cases, women may feel some tingling in the breasts or nipples or increased sensitivity.
 It is considered to be normal if pain is mild to moderate and lasts for up to 4 days.
 If the pain lasts for longer than 10 days and radiates to the arm or armpit, you should see your doctor for assessment.